 Another way to get a dog to play is to engage in physical activity with them.
 Dogs love to run and chase, so try playing fetch or Frisbee with your dog.

 If your dog isn't interested in these activities, you can also try going for a walk or run with them.
 Getting your Dog moving will often get them in the mood to play.

 Dogs are playful by nature and love to interact with their owners.
 But not all dogs enjoy the same type of play.
-Some dogs like to chase, while others, like cavapoo, prefer to tug and war or chew.
+Some dogs like to chase, while others, prefer to tug and war or chew.